 Thus, while Estate planning may be just producing legal documents with some other firms, at Treveri Law, we understand that at the end of the day, our work impacts not only our clients but their families and even generations to come.
 So whether our client is a Gen-Y or Z young adult, a Boomer, a Silent Generation member or a Gen X Business owner, it is all a matter of educating and working closely with our clients to understand the impacts of the legal, financial, tax, medical, mental health and even end-of-life decisions that must be made to protect them and their families now and in the future.

 Our ESTATE PLANNING Clients -

 Our philosophy towards personal and family estate planning has always been to provide relationship based-services to our clients.
 We believe that signing legal documents is really the beginning of our journey rather than the end.
-Because estate planning, even for a single individual, whether young or old, wealthy or not, is a fluid legal process, finding a Trusted Advisor, regular open and honest conversations with the clients and their families and nominated agents and even advisors are a must.
+Because estate planning, even for a single individual, whether young or old, wealthy or not, is a fluid legal process, finding a Trusted Advisor who will provide regular open and honest conversations with the clients and their families and nominated agents and even advisors are a must.

 We represent all families and business owners throughout varying stages of life including:

 - Traditional two parent families owning property, maybe even small businesses wishing to provide for and protect their children, young adults and future generations;

 - Single parents needing to make sure there is a safety net for their children in case something happens to them;